julzaza/wildwitchherbs/_posts/2026-05-11-dandelion-root-for-breakouts.md

 Another historical method:
 - roasting the roots to make a dark herbal beverage similar to coffee

 ---

-## Why Folk Herbalists Used Dandelion Root for Skin

-In many traditional herbal systems, skin eruptions were not viewed as isolated problems.

-Instead, people often associated chronic breakouts with:
-- sluggish digestion
-- rich winter diets
-- lack of bitter foods
-- internal heaviness
-- poor elimination

-Dandelion root became one of the classic spring bitters used when skin felt oily, congested, or persistently troubled.

-Rather than cooling irritation directly, the herb was more often associated with improving internal movement and digestion over time.

----

 ## Traditional Spring Use